GeoSn0w/Fugu15/README.md

 # Fugu15 Max

-<a href="https://idevicecentral.com/jailbreak-news/fugu15-max-jailbreak-being-developed-by-opa334-for-ios-15-0-15-4-1/">You can find the latest news about Fugu15 Max Jailbreak on our website.</a>
+<h3><a href="https://idevicecentral.com/jailbreak-news/fugu15-max-jailbreak-being-developed-by-opa334-for-ios-15-0-15-4-1/">You can find the latest news about Fugu15 Max Jailbreak on our website.</a><h3>

 Fugu15 is a semi-untethered permasigned jailbreak for iOS 15.
 It contains a code-signing bypass, kernel exploit, kernel PAC bypass and PPL bypass.